 Globe

 A globe is a fantastic non-toy gift for a little learner.
-Grandma gifted this to my son when he was 5 years old and we pull it out often – it’s a great piece for his room.
+Grandma gifted this to my son when he was 5 years old and we’ve used it constantly for six years.
+It’s a great globe – I haven’t found a better one or any version that even compares to this one.

 Gifts to pair with a globe